tshepang/blog/content/what me loves about static website generation.md

 tags = ['blogging']
 +++

-There\'s a ridiculous amount of power and flexiblity in having all the blog sources locally:
+There's a ridiculous amount of power and flexiblity in having all the blog sources locally:

 -   One can use text editor of choice, which is a big help, given the